 What is Antigua and Barbuda known for?

-When it comes down to it, the reasons to love Antigua and Barbuda are all tied into the things the islands are most known for.
+When it comes down to it, the reasons to love Antigua and Barbuda are all tied to the things the islands are most known for.

 Antigua and Barbuda weather

 June is the hottest month in Antigua with an average temperature of 28°C, and the coldest is January at 24 °C. On the other hand, the wettest month is October.
 The average daily wind speed is 12 to 18 knots throughout the year and is the highest in July.
 The wind direction remains predominantly from the east.
 Hurricanes pass over the islands in the wet season.